aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 Running both the MSA and structure prediction steps in the same computing environment can be cost inefficient, because the expensive GPU resources required for the prediction sit unused while the MSA step runs.
 Instead, using a high-performance computing (HPC) service like [AWS Batch](https://aws.amazon.com/batch/) allows us to run each step as a containerized job with the best fit of CPU, memory, and GPU resources.

 This repository includes the CloudFormation template, Jupyter Notebook, and supporting code to run protein folding algorithms on AWS Batch.
+This includes:

+- Jackhmmer and MMseqs2for MSA generation
+- AlphaFold2 and OpenFold for protein structure prediction

 -----
 ## Architecture Diagram